kirjavascript/tmpbar/README.md

 ### notes

-this project is a reimagining of [another bar](https://github.com/kirjavascript/cakeybar). tmpbar has much stronger primitives
+this project is a reimagining of [another bar](https://github.com/kirjavascript/cakeybar)

 wayland support is missing but not a huge undertaking to add